Akilan1999/Akilan-website/content/technicalposts/riscv.md

 ## Interesting Open Source projects
 - [RISCBoy](https://github.com/Wren6991/RISCBoy): It is an open-source portable games console, designed from scratch.
-RISC-V compatable CPU.
+RISC-V compatible CPU.
 Has raster graphics pipelines and display controllers.
-It consists of other infrastuture such as memory controllers and GPIO ports.
+It consists of other infrastructure such as memory controllers and GPIO ports.
 It also consists of a CAD design of the PCB layout.
 - [Potato](https://github.com/skordal/potato): The Potato Processor is a simple RISC-V processor written in VHDL for use in FPGAs.
 It implements the 32-bit integer subset of the RISC-V Specification version 2.0.